sphero-inc/Sphero-Android-SDK/README.md

 2.  **ButtonDrive** - This code sample demonstrates driving a Sphero by sending roll commands at 0°, 90°, 180°, and 270°
 3.  **Collisions** - This sample demonstrates how to set up Sphero collision detection, which is a firmware feature that generates a collision async message when an impact is detected.
 4.  **AcheivementSample** - This guide will walk you through the basics of adding achievements to the SpheroWorld back end and adding their tracking to an application.
-5.  **Locator** - This sample demonstrates how to use the Sphero Locator, which is a firmware feature that provides real-time position and velocity information about the robot.
+5.  **Locator** - This sample demonstrates how to use the Sphero Locator, which is a firmware feature that provides real-time position and velocity information about the robot.programmatically
-6.  **MacroSample** - This sample demonstartes how to connect to multiple balls and also how to programatically create macros and run them on multiple Spheros.
+6.  **MacroSample** - This sample demonstrates how to connect to multiple balls and also how to programmatically create macros and run them on multiple Spheros.
 7.  **MacroLoader** - This sample shows how to load macros created in MacroLab to run on the ball.
 8.  **MultiplayerLobby** - Shows how to connect two phones over a wifi network.
 For multiplayer games.
 Soon to be deprecated over better services like http://playphone.com/.
 9.  **OptionFlags** - This sample demonstrates how to control option flags, which are settings that stay with Sphero even after it goes through power cycles.
-10. **orbBasicSample** - This sample demonstartes how to load and execute OrbBasic programs on Sphero.
+10. **orbBasicSample** - This sample demonstrates how to load and execute OrbBasic programs on Sphero.
 11. **SelfLevel** - This sample code demonstrates how to connect to a Sphero and perform the self level command.
 12. **StreamingExample** - Sphero supports asynchronous data streaming of certain control system and sensor parameters.
-This is great for using Sphero as a controller, or for retreiving data about its environment.
+This is great for using Sphero as a controller, or for retrieving data about its environment.
 This sample shows you how.
-13. **StreamingAnimation** - This smaple demonstrates how to use Sphero and data streaming to move and rotate a 2D object on screen.
+13. **StreamingAnimation** - This sample demonstrates how to use Sphero and data streaming to move and rotate a 2D object on screen.
 14. **SpheroMotionTeapot** - This sample demonstrates how to use Sphero and data streaming to control the rotation of 3D object on screen.
 15. **UISample** - This is a great resource for application development.
 It contains a pre-made drive joystick, a calibration widget, a color changing widget, and a sleep widget.
 16. **TwoPhonesOneBall** - Demonstrates how to use two devices that are connected over wifi to control one Sphero.